* NEW DATE * Judas Priest - 50 Heavy Metal Years

-Judas Priest is heading out on the 50 Heavy Metal Years Tour with Sabaton on October 2nd!
-Tickets go on sale June 11 @ 10am.
-Cyber Club members will have early access through our pre-sale.
-Sign up for Cyber Club emails by clicking here.
+Judas Priest is heading out on the 50 Heavy Metal Years Tour with QUEENSRYCHE on March 9, 2022!
+Tickets are on sale now.

 “Defending the heavy metal faith for fifty years, the Priest is back!” - Rob Halford